dhlinhdn00/DRF-Practice/README.md

 - **`urls.py`**: The URL declarations for the project (similar to a table of contents for your site).
 (Read more at [Django URLs](https://docs.djangoproject.com/en/5.1/topics/http/urls/)).
 - **`asgi.py`**: The entry-point for ASGI-compatible web servers to serve your project, handling asynchronous tasks.
 (Read more about [ASGI](https://docs.djangoproject.com/en/5.1/howto/deployment/asgi/)).
 - **`wsgi.py`**: The entry-point for WSGI-compatible web servers to serve your project, handling synchronous tasks.
 (Read more about [WSGI](https://docs.djangoproject.com/en/5.1/howto/deployment/wsgi/)).

+#### Additional information on WSGI and ASGI:

+- **WSGI (Web Server Gateway Interface)**: A standard interface for web servers and web applications, designed for synchronous tasks.
+WSGI processes one HTTP request at a time, making it ideal for traditional web frameworks like Django and Flask.

+- **ASGI (Asynchronous Server Gateway Interface)**: A newer standard supporting both synchronous and asynchronous applications.
+ASGI allows handling of multiple tasks concurrently, such as WebSocket connections or asynchronous HTTP requests, making it ideal for real-time applications.

 ---